clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 If you're used to sponsoring through some other means which isn't listed above, please get in touch.

-**Attention:**  If you are using Github Sponsors and are making payments via Paypal, please update to a creditcard since Github Sponsors won't support Paypal from February 23rd 2023.
+**Attention:**  If you are using Github Sponsors and are making payments via Paypal, please update to a credit card since Github Sponsors won't support Paypal from February 23rd 2023.
 Read their statement [here](https://github.blog/changelog/2023-01-23-github-sponsors-will-stop-supporting-paypal/).
-If you are not able to pay via a creditcard, you can still sponsor me via one of the ways mentioned above.
+If you are not able to pay via a credit card, you can still sponsor me via one of the ways mentioned above.

 ### [Babashka](https://github.com/babashka/babashka)

 Native, fast starting Clojure interpreter for scripting.
-New releases in the past month: 1.0.170 - 1.1.173 Highlights:
+New releases in the past month: 1.0.170 - 1.1.173.
+Highlights:
 * Support for data_readers.clj(c)
 * Include [http-client](https://github.com/babashka/http-client) as built-in library
 * Compatibility with [clojure.tools.namespace.repl/refresh](https://github.com/clojure/tools.namespace)